SVProgressHUD/SVProgressHUD/README.md

 pod 'SVProgressHUD', :git => 'https://github.com/SVProgressHUD/SVProgressHUD.git'
 ```

 This pulls from the `master` branch directly.
-We are usually careful about what we push there and this is the version we use ourselves in all of our projects.

 Second, install `SVProgressHUD` into your project: